Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Auxiliary Results

 3mm

-The lemma below actually states that ETTs along with the maximum property are also maintained under taking some stable colorings.
+By Definition \ref{wz2}, every $\phiv_n\bmod T_n$ coloring is a $(T_n,D_n,\varphi_n)$-stable coloring.
+The lemma below says that the converse also holds when MP is satisfied, so these two concepts are equivalent in this case.

 \begin{lemma} (Assuming (4.1) and (4.4)) Theorem~\ref{thm:tech10}(vi) holds for all ETTs with $n$ rungs and satisfying MP; that is, every $(T_n,D_n,\varphi_n)$-stable coloring $\sigma_n$ is a $\phiv_n\bmod T_n$ coloring.
-(So every ETT corresponding to $(\sigma_n, T_n)$ satisfies MP under $\sigma_n$ by Lemma~\ref{MP}.) \end{lemma}
+(Thus every ETT corresponding to $(\sigma_n, T_n)$ satisfies MP under $\sigma_n$ by Lemma~\ref{MP}.) \end{lemma}